-Pursuant to the Agreement and in order to complete the Transaction, Lithium Ionic shall pay to Galvani:
+Pursuant to the agreement to acquire the Licenses, Lithium Ionic paid to Galvani:

-- USD\$100,000 on execution of the Agreement (paid); and - USD\$3,210,000 on closing of the Transaction.
+- USD\$100,000 (\$129,400) on execution of the Agreement in June 2022; and - USD\$3,210,000 (\$4,210,397) on closing of the Transaction in September 2022.

-If during the 18 months follow the closing of the Transaction, the Company, through an independent qualified person defines an inferred mineral resource estimate of a minimum of 5Mt with a Li2O content above 1.3%, the Company shall, at Galvani's discretion, (i) issue such number of Lithium Ionic shares equal to USD\$2 million calculated using the 7 day VWAP of the Lithium Ionic shares on the TSX Venture Exchange ending on the effective date of the technical report evidencing such mineral resource estimate, or (ii) pay USD\$2 million in cash to Galvani on the effective date of the technical report evidencing such mineral resource estimate.
+If during the 18 months following the closing of the acquisition, the Company, through an independent qualified person defines an inferred mineral resource estimate of a minimum of 5Mt with a Li2O content above 1.3%, the Company shall, at Galvani's discretion, (i) issue such number of Lithium Ionic shares equal to USD\$2 million calculated using the 7 day VWAP of the Lithium Ionic shares on the TSX Venture Exchange ending on the effective date of the technical report evidencing such mineral resource estimate, subject to a minimum price per Lithium Ionic share of \$0.904 and a maximum total issuance of 2,844,912 Lithium Ionic shares, or (ii) pay USD\$2 million in cash to Galvani on the effective date of the technical report evidencing such mineral resource estimate.